linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/8bae597414fd02f60369c946d5f303d6ab5e34bd722180805a12169b9c9a50b8.jpg)

-# SOLUTIONS TO CONCEPT CHECKS
+**SOLUTIONS TO CONCEPT CHECKS**

-1. NAV =  $\frac{\$4,034.4 - \$81.8}{101.1} = \$39.102.
+1. NAV = $\frac{\$4,034.4 - \$81.8}{101.1} = \$39.10$.
 The net investment in the Class A shares after the 4\% commission is $9,600.
 If the fund earns a 10\% return, the investment will grow after n years to \$9,600 × (1.10)n.
 The Class C shares have no front-end load.
-However, the net return to the investor after 12b-1 fees will be only 9.5\%.
+However, the net return to the investor after 12b-1 fees will be only $9.5\%$.
 In addition, there is a back-end load that reduces the sales proceeds by a percentage equal to (5 – years until sale) until the fifth year, when the back-end load expires.

 <table><tr><td></td><td>Class A Shares</td><td>Class C Shares</td></tr><tr><td>Horizon</td><td>$9,600 × (1.10)ⁿ</td><td>$10,000 × (1.095)ⁿ × (1 – Percentage exit fee)</td></tr><tr><td>1 year</td><td>$10,560</td><td>$10,000 × (1.095) × (1 – .04) = \$10,512</td></tr><tr><td>4 years</td><td>$14,055</td><td>$10,000 × (1.095)⁴ × (1 – .01) = \$14,233</td></tr><tr><td>10 years</td><td>$24,900</td><td>$10,000 × (1.095)¹⁰ = 24,782</td></tr></table>